RobbieTheWagner/ember-flatpickr/README.md

 *Note:* If you want the value to update when you select a date, and `onChange` fires, you have to use the `mut` helper.

 Whenever a new date is selected, `onChange` will set the value to the newly selected date.
 It will also fire the action `onChangeAction`, and pass the new `dateObject` to that action.This allows you to pass whatever action you may want in to happen on change.

+## Observers

+`maxDate` and `minDate` are watched by observers, and will update the flatpickr instance whenever you change them.
+This allows you to do things like having two components, used as a range picker, and updating the `minDate` and `maxDate` to display valid date choices on each.

 ## Options